Frequently Asked Questions

 People often consider things like:

-Psilocybin is currently being studied in clinical and academic settings for its potential effects on depression, anxiety, obsessive-compulsive patterns, PTSD, addiction, end-of-life distress, grief, and other forms of emotional or existential difficulty.
-This research is ongoing, and results vary from person to person.
+Psilocybin is currently being studied in clinical and academic settings for its potential role in supporting people experiencing depression, anxiety, obsessive-compulsive patterns, trauma-related distress, addiction, end-of-life concerns, grief, and other emotional or existential challenges.
+Research in this area is ongoing, and individual responses vary.

 Psilocybin therapy may be beneficial if you are seeking deep personal healing, struggling with mental health challenges, or feeling stuck in life.
 However, it is not for everyone.
 People with a history of schizophrenia, psychosis, or certain heart conditions may not be suitable candidates.
 A consultation with a licensed facilitator can help determine if psilocybin therapy aligns with your needs and goals.